 Tennessee Sports Betting: TN Sportsbook Sites, Apps & Promos

-The Tennessee legislature approved online sports betting during 2019, and sports betting websites and mobile apps are expected to launch in 2020.
-A listing of approved and possible sports betting companies in Tennessee can be found below.
+The Tennessee legislature approved online sports betting during 2019, and sports betting websites and mobile apps launched in 2020.
+A listing of approved sports betting companies in Tennessee can be found below.
 The ones you see in the list with offers are the sportsbooks who we partnered with who we recommend right now.

 How to Join an Online Sportsbook

 Follow these steps and you will be able to get yourself a legal online sportsbook in a matter of minutes.

 Step 1 – Choose a sportsbook from the list above.
 Click ‘Bet Now’ to be sent directly to them.

 Step 2 – Complete the sign up form.
 (Name, Address, Email, Cell Number, SSN all required)